 Also, the risk of carbon monoxide poisoning exists if you start your engine in an enclosed space like a closed garage.
 So always be careful and check to see if there are any leaks.

-9. Getting stranded
+9. Heightened Risk of Getting stranded

-Reliability and roadworthiness of junk cars are always questionable.
-Sooner, rather than later, you will find yourself by the side of the road, stranded and calling for a tow truck.
+The reliability and roadworthiness of junk cars are always questionable.
+Sooner rather than later, you will find yourself stranded and calling for a tow truck by the roadside.
 Even if you know how to get the car running again, you will lose time and get frustrated by the event.
 With modern cars, the risk of being stranded is minimal.

 Old cars have old wiring and old fuel lines.
-The plastic isolation on the wiring is known to crumble and break over the years, while rubber hoses of fuel lines start to develop leaks after ten years or so.
-The risk of fire is constantly there even if you changed your fuel lines.
+The plastic isolation on the wiring is known to crumble and break over the years, while rubber hoses of fuel lines start to develop leaks after ten years.
+The fire risk is constant, even if you change your fuel lines.